ArentasMeinorius/FoodWaste/4aprasas.md

 \clearpage

 # Testability
 For this iteration one of the requirements to be implemented is the ability to use allergens in the system.
 After implementing the system changes, we will have to test it to make sure that it is working properly.
-The test case should cover changes in the system, both fronted and backend, as well as changes in the database.
+The test case should cover changes in the system, both frontend and backend, as well as changes in the database.
 For this an UI test case written using Cypress framework in typescript will be used.

 Test case steps: